Andrews, Texas: Andrews Bird Viewing Trail

 The Andrews Bird Viewing Trail opened to the public in 2007.
 The park includes a 0.2-mile trail alongside ponds with an overlook deck, benches, and an observation binocular stand.

 ACE Arena

 To attract events to the community, the county funded and built ACE Arena (a multipurpose arena), which opened in March 2007.
 A smaller outdoor arena was also constructed in 2012 adjacent to the indoor arena.

 Andrews Splash Park

 The city approved a $2 million water park to replace the former city pool in 2013.

 Legacy Park and Museum

 The city relocated a historic home to property adjacent to the Andrews County Veterans Memorial in 2013, and a plan was approved in 2019 that was to transform the home into a museum.
 A memorial to first responders and other additions are planned as part of the Legacy Park development.

 Transportation

-U.S. Highway 385 (north–south), State Highway 115 (east–west), and State Highway 176 (east–west) pass through Andrews.
+U.S. Route 385 (north–south), State Highway 115 (east–west), and State Highway 176 (east–west) pass through Andrews.